Making Decisions and the art of Trusting your inner ding!

 Now you’re starting to see the link between your attitude, your behaviours and the consequences of your actions.
 You can become more aware of the process you use to make decisions.
 At The Sanctuary Plett, we can help you make these life moves.

-If you or someone you know suffers from compulsions, addictions, or obsessions maybe it’s time to make a decision to action and come heal with us.
-Whether depression, drug addiction treatment, eating or general disorders or alcohol addiction may surface as an issue, maybe it’s time for real change.
+If you or someone you know suffers from compulsions, impulse issues, or obsessions maybe it’s time to make a decision to action and come heal with us.
+Whether depression, stress treatment, eating or general disorders or burnout even, may surface as an issue, maybe it’s time for real change.